Town End Farmhouse

-Town End Farmhouse is an historic building in the English parish of Stalmine-with-Staynall, Lancashire.
-It was built in 1694.
-A farmhouse, it is in brick with a thatched roof covered in corrugated asbestos.
+Town End Farmhouse is a historic building in Stalmine-with-Staynall, Lancashire, England.
+It was built in 1694 and is in brick with a thatched roof covered in corrugated asbestos.
 It has one-and-a-half storeys and two bays.
 The windows have plain reveals; some of them are sashes, others are modern.
 Above the doorway is an inscribed plaque, and inside the house is an encased bressumer.